Adaptive Reinforcement for Open-ended Medical Reasoning via Semantic-Guided Reward Collapse Mitigation: Related Work

+\textbf{Reinforcement Learning in the Medical Domain.} Reinforcement learning (RL) has recently been introduced to enhance clinical reasoning, factual consistency, and overall robustness in medical LLMs and VLMs~\cite{deng2025boostinggeneralizationreasoningvision,tan2025reasonrftreinforcementfinetuningvisual,ma2025rethinkingrlscalingvision}.
+MedReason~\cite{wu2025medreasonelicitingfactualmedical} and HuatuoGPT-o1~\cite{chen2024huatuogpto1} improve reasoning chains through structured and verifiable supervision.
+However, most existing medical VLMs rely on limited or static reward designs.
+For instance, Med-R1~\cite{lai2025med} and MedVLM-R1~\cite{pan2025medvlm} restrict learning to multiple-choice visual QA, lacking open-ended reasoning capabilities.
+GEMeX-ThinkVG~\cite{liu2025gemex} employs large medical LLMs as reward evaluators, leading to high computational cost and poor interpretability.
+MedCCO~\cite{rui2025improving} adopts a static semantic similarity metric as the reward, but ignores the issue of reward collapse caused by insufficient semantic discrimination.
+Consequently, these methods often fail to capture fine-grained semantic differences between responses, thereby limiting their ability to guide medical reasoning effectively.

-To overcome these limitations, recent methods such as Group Relative Policy Optimization (GRPO)~\cite{shao2024deepseekmath} avoid critic networks by employing comparison-based action selection, thereby achieving strong performance under weak supervision.
-Building upon this paradigm, we propose a GRPO framework with adaptive semantic rewards that incorporate inter-sample differences.
-This strategy enhances reward discriminability and learning stability while leveraging domain-specific knowledge to improve medical reasoning performance in both LLMs and VLMs.
+To overcome these limitations, we adopt a GRPO-based framework with adaptive semantic rewards that explicitly emphasize inter-sample differences and contextual relevance.
+This design substantially enhances reward discriminability and effectively mitigates reward collapse, thereby enabling more semantically grounded, reliable, and generalizable medical reasoning in VLMs.